Registered vs. Certified Pharmacy Technician

 How Stepful Can Help You Become a Certified Pharmacy Technician

 Most states require pharmacy technicians to be certified and registered.
-If you are considering working as a pharmacy technician, Stepful’s Online Pharmacy Technician Program offers a fast and inexpensive option for getting certified.
+If you are considering working as a pharmacy technician, Stepful’s Online Pharmacy Technician Program offers a fast and inexpensive option for getting prepared for the certification exam.

-The program can be completed in just 12 weeks and has an 85% certification rate.
+The program can be completed in just 12 weeks.
 We not only prepare you for your certification exam but also to have a successful career as a pharmacy tech.

 The learning doesn’t end in the (virtual) classroom, either.
-All students have the opportunity to participate in an in-person externship to practice their skills.
+All students are supported in finding an in-person externship to practice their skills.

-After you’ve finished your classes, we offer career coaching and job placement services to help you start working as soon as possible.
+After you’ve finished your classes, we offer career coaching to help you find a job and start working as soon as possible.

 Your new Medical Assistant career starts here